Michigan Public: WRSX

 WRSX (91.3 FM) is the network's Port Huron affiliate.
 Originally WSGR-FM, it was a college radio station broadcasting an alternative rock and freeform format and licensed to St. Clair County Community College.
 The station provided an outlet to artists that normally wouldn't be played on commercial stations in the market.
 On December 6, 2017, the station signed off the air.

 On December 12, 2017, St. Clair County Regional Education Service Agency (RESA) announced it would be assuming control of the station and moving its studios to its Technical Education Center in Marysville, Michigan and join its digital media technology program.
 The transfer of WSGR-FM's license was consummated on July 9, 2018.
-On August 17, 2018, RESA changed the station's call sign to WRSX, with all programming supplied from Michigan Radio as a simulcast of Ann Arbor station WUOM 91.7 starting on September 4, 2018.
+On August 17, 2018, RESA changed the station's call sign to WRSX, with all programming supplied from Michigan Public (at the time known as Michigan Radio) as a simulcast of Ann Arbor station WUOM 91.7 starting on September 4, 2018.

 WLNZ

 WLNZ (89.7 FM), licensed to Lansing Community College (LCC), is the network's newest affiliate, serving the state's capital city.
-After shutting down as an adult album alternative station on March 13, 2020 due to the COVID-19 pandemic, it was resurrected as a Michigan Radio affiliate on November 15, 2021.
-As part of a partnership between LCC and Michigan Radio, locally-produced programming will continue to air on Saturdays at 1 PM and Sundays at 6 PM.
+After shutting down as an adult album alternative station on March 13, 2020 due to the COVID-19 pandemic, it was resurrected as a Michigan Public (then known as Michigan Radio) affiliate on November 15, 2021.
+As part of a partnership between LCC and Michigan Public, locally-produced programming will continue to air on Saturdays at 1 PM and Sundays at 6 PM.
+While most of Lansing can receive Michigan Public flagship WUOM very well, WLNZ reaches the few areas of Lansing without a clear signal from WUOM.